 Keywords are known to be the most important factor for SEO.
-The reason why is simple: keywords represent the phrases that people search up on a regular basis.
+The reason why is simple: keywords represent the phrases that people search on a regular basis.
 Adding keywords to your title not only makes the algorithm happy, but also incentivizes more clicks.

 6. Use a Call to Action

-Here are some of the most popular examples:
+Here are some popular clickbait title examples:

 - “Watch Now”

 - “Must-Have Tips”